VishnuVardhanChilukamarri/linkedIn-bot/README.md

 The bot takes in an integer input 'n', that accepts a maximun value of 40.
 In case of 'n' > 40, then 'n' is set to 40.

-The bot then automatically sends out requests to 'n' suggested people.
+The bot then automatically sends out requests to 'n' suggested people..